Craig Chalquist, PhD

 What is a world conjurer?
 "Conjure" goes back to words that mean to swear together, to conspire, to make an oath, and of course to invoke via magic (since 1300).
 World conjurers imagine new worlds, from decision outcomes and new lifestyles to what a just, Earth-honoring society might be like.
 Included in the spectrum are images of saner ways to work.

-We are all world conjurers; the differences are that 1. some of us know it, and 2. some of us are drive by it.
-When both of these are true, we are faced with how to get from imagining to reality.
+We are all world conjurers; the differences are that 1. some of us know it, and 2. some of us are unconsciously driven by it.
+In 1., we have dreams to bring into reality.
+In 2., we have symptoms to explore so we can get to the underlying passion or cause.

 That is exactly where my work comes in.
 I've been mentoring students, colleagues, business and community leaders, and other world conjurers for decades.
 If you have something beautiful to bring into being but aren't sure how, let's talk.